sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

 **Windows users:** Run the vagrant-spk installer EXE.
 To get it, visit the [vagrant-spk releases list](https://github.com/sandstorm-io/vagrant-spk/releases) and look for a program named `vagrant-spk-setup-v0.nnn.exe`.
 It may need administrator privileges to successfully install.
+This will result in a `vagrant-spk` executable on your system `%PATH%`, which you should be able to verify after you quit and re-open Command Prompt.

 **Mac or Linux users:** Download vagrant-spk via git.